hjavle/skillChallengeAPI/README.md

-# API Skill Challenge
+#  Weather App

-## Skill Challenge Description
+##  Description
-* Create a weather app using an API from [Open Weather Map](https://openweathermap.org/guide#how)
+* Create a Weather app using an API from [Open Weather Map](https://openweathermap.org/guide#how)

 ## User Story
-    As a student I want to create a weather app that accepts user input for the city.
+    This Weather app that accepts user input for the city.
     Displays weather for the city user has typed in.

 ## Acceptance Criteria